viktorlott/penum/docs/static-dispatch.md

 ### Introduce new syntax

 Introducing a symbol marker that is used to mark traits as dispachable.
 I'm thinking about `^` being that symbol.
-But I don't know if it should be inside a shape or where clause.
-It would make more sense to have it in the where clause for a trait than for a generic param in a shape.
+But I don't know if it should be inside a pattern fragment or where clause.
+It would make more sense to have it in the where clause for a trait than for a generic param in a pattern fragment.
 This is because a generic param could have multiple traits and then it would be difficult to know which one should be dispatched..

-1. This feels weird because we would have to declare it for every shape, making it tedius because we would have to then also mark `(T)` as dispatchable.
+1. This feels weird because we would have to declare it for every pattern fragment, making it tedius because we would have to then also mark `(T)` as dispatchable.
    ```rust
    #[penum( (T) | (^T, U) where  T:  Trait + Tiart, U: Trait )]
    ```